rishikeshrmadan/vrep_eysip_reports/daily_reports/sq1_daily_rep/sq1_d3_rep.rst

 Work done:
 ----------
-1. Downloaded Inkscape and Corel Draw
-2. asdas
+1. Created arenas for testing

 Insights and Learnings:
 -----------------------
-1. Learnt about automatic doc generation systems
+1. Learnt about svg attributes
-2. Overview of how Sphinx works
+2. Basics of CorelDraw

 Research & links:
 -----------------